 All of us have a moment of fatigue.
 Parents, athletes, students.
 We are all pushing ourselves too hard at times.
 But what happens when the fatigue isn’t momentary and lasts past the point of logical?

-What’s happening in the body at a cellular level when we feel intractable, unrelenting fatigue?
+What’s happening in the Healthy Body at a cellular level when we feel intractable, unrelenting fatigue?

 What to mitochondria require to function well?

 Vitamins, Minerals and Amino acids!
 Having a varied diet with plenty of colour and adequate protein will meet basic needs for the Healthy Body to start to rebuild.
 However, when the mitochondria are in disrepair, adding in supplements are key.
 There are a few favourites that I use that are helpful.
 CoQ10, Glutathione, and Carnitine.
 This trifecta is helpful in providing the Healthy Body and the mitochondria with some of the nutrients required to do it’s job.
 There is certainly more to it than just supplementation, but it’s a great place to start.
 I find it almost certainly increases energy in most patients.

 Talking to your Naturopathic doctor to figure out specific requirements is helpful.
 There is a list of about 20 nutrients that one could use (but taking ALL of them is likely not necessary) so having a guide through the process is essential.
 What every one person needs will be different, so make sure you work with a practitioner that can help you figure out your own unique requirements.